top of page

 ☕Do you offer coffee painting workshops or courses?

 Yes!
-I'm working on my new Digital Coffee Painting Course for beginners!
+I'm offering a new Digital Coffee Painting Course for artists and beginners!

-Join my Email list here to get all the info
+Join my Free Live Masterclass to get all the info:

 You can also watch an easy and FREE tutorial of a coffee painting of mine here